soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/configure-supervision-policies.md

 - **Step 6 - (Optional)** [Set up Outlook add-in for reviewers who do not want to use Office 365 supervision dashboard or OWA to review supervised communications](configure-supervision-policies.md#UseOutlook)

     The Supervision add-in gives reviewers access to the supervision functionality right within Outlook web app so they can assess and categorize each item.
 Support for the desktop version of Outlook is coming soon.

-- **Run the supervision report**

-    Use the supervision reports to see the review activity at the policy and reviewer level.
-For each policy, you can also view live statistics on the current state of review activity.
-For details, see [Supervision reports](supervision-reports.md).

 ## Step 1 - Set up groups for Supervision
 <a name="exampledist"> </a>